Miniature Schnauzer: Characteristics

-Miniature Schnauzers have a very square-shaped build, measuring 11 to 14 in tall and weighing 10 to 15 lb for females and 11 to 18 lb for males.
+It is a small dog: according to the international breed standard, height at the withers for both dogs and bitches varies from 30±to cm, with body weights in the range 4±to kg; weights most commonly fall in the range 4.5±to kg.
+When seen from the side, the outline of the body is roughly square – the length of the body is close to – or equal to – the height at the withers.

 They have a double coat, with wiry exterior fur and a soft undercoat.
 In show trim, the coat is kept short on the body, but the fur on the ears, legs, belly, and face is retained.
 Recognized coat colors are black, pepper and salt, black and silver, and pure white; pepper and salt coloration is where coat hairs have banded shades of black, gray and silver, fading to a gray or silver at the eyebrows, whiskers, underbody and legs.

 Schnauzers are characterized by a rectangular head with bushy beard, mustache, and eyebrows; teeth that meet in a "scissor bite"; oval and dark colored eyes; and v-shaped, natural forward-folding ears (when cropped, the ears point straight upward and come to a sharp point).
 Their tails are naturally thin and short, and may be docked (where permitted).
 They will also have very straight, rigid front legs, and feet that are short and round (so-called "cat feet") with thick, black pads.

-Docking of tails and cropping of ears has become a controversial practice, especially for non-working dogs, and is now illegal or restricted in a number of countries worldwide, including the UK and Australia.

-Grooming

-Schnauzers have a specific groom cut that is standard among the schnauzer breeds.
-Schnauzers require regular grooming, either by stripping, or by clipping.
-Stripping removes the loose, dead coat; it may be done by hand, called finger stripping, or plucking, or with a stripping knife; either way, it is a laborious process.
-When kept as pets, Miniature Schnauzers are often groomed differently (usually via clipping) from show dogs (often using stripping).
-Regular grooming of a Miniature Schnauzer is recommended approximately every six weeks.
-Clipping, using a mechanical clippers (or shaver), produces a soft, silky, skin-close trim.
-Whether stripped or clipped, the coat is close at the body, and falls into a fringe-like foundation on its undercarriage, called furnishings, which can be left to grow, but must be combed regularly.
-All schnauzers, whether they are Miniatures, Standards, or Giants, often sport a beard, created by allowing the hair around their noses to grow out.
-Left unclipped or unstripped, the body hair will grow two to four inches, and will often tangle into mats and curls.